paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Last

 `Last` is the other less visited end of the stack/linked list.
-It is used a lot internally, but I can't think where I would use it elsewhere.
 Great for anyone who likes burning the candle from both ends.
 There is a `MoveToEnd` method that makes a node the new Bottom.

 ##### Empty